antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `urls` - list of URL classes present in the specification and flow.
   It is a dictionary, where key is the name of the URL class, and value is of type [URL class specification](#url-class).
   The given URL classes can be referred later in [Nodes](#node) with proper link suffix.
+* `collapseSidebar` - boolean value determining whether nodes sidebar should be collapsed by default Default value is `true`

 An example: